 V. Dinesh Reddy, G.R.
 Gangadharan, G. Subrahmanya V.R.K.
 Rao.
 (US Patent filed) Method for employing optimization based on imitation

-Project partners include two academic institutions and two companies.
+Project partners include three academic institutions and two companies.

 Leuven, Belgium - In collaboration with Cognizant, NextGenSmart DC participated at the KBC Inspiration Day 2017 to present the latest developments of the project to industry partners.
 A live demonstration of privacy-preserved monitoring for the next generation of smart data centers was on display.